Asymptotic behavior of the spectral radius of locally constant strongly irreducible cocycles: Introduction

 The integrability condition was relaxed to finite second moment by Benoist and Quint \cite[Theorem~14.12]{RandomWalks}.
 Later, Aoun and Sert \cite{aoun} obtained the same limiting behavior while bypassing the need for strong irreducibility and proximality, needing only finiteness of the second moment.

-The theorem of Furstenberg and Kesten was actually stated in the more general setting of non-necessary independent stationary processes.
+The theorem of Furstenberg and Kesten was actually stated in the more general setting of non-necessarily independent stationary processes.
 Let us introduce the equivalent dynamical setting of \textit{linear cocycles}.
-Let $(\Sigma, \mathcal{B}, \mu, T)$ be an ergodic measure presserving system and let $A:\Sigma\to M_{d\times d}(\mathbb{R})$ be a measurable map.
+Let $(\Sigma, \mathcal{B}, \mu, T)$ be an ergodic measure preserving system and let $A:\Sigma\to M_{d\times d}(\mathbb{R})$ be a measurable map.
 We denote the \textit{cocycle products} as $A^{(n)}(x)=A(T^{n-1}x)\dots A(x)$.

 In the context of linear cocycles, the \textit{first Lyapunov exponent} is the almost sure limit $\lambda_{1}(\mu)=\lim_{n\to \infty}n^{-1}\log{a_{1}(A^{(n)}(x))}$, where $a_{1}(\cdot)$ denotes the first singular value.
 More generally, the \textit{Lyapunov exponents} $\lambda_{1}(\mu)\geq \dots \geq \lambda_{d}(\mu)$ are the constant almost sure limits